lanl/bueno/examples/metadata/README.md

 ## Exploring the code:
 You'll find the following lines in the example runscript that setup two additional metadata assets.
-The first of which is called ```some-metadata.txt``` as there are no properties assigned to this asset, it will simply generate an empty file.
+The first of which is called ```some-metadata.txt``` as there is no information assigned to this asset, it will simply generate an empty file.
+However, it will be saved in the subdirectory ```/custom```.

 However, the second asset is based around a populated dictionary variable and will contain information acquired about the user executing the script and the host script.
 ```
 logger.log('adding a file asset...')
-# adds an arbitrary metadata file
+# adds an arbitrary metadata file to a subfolder: custom
 metadata.add_asset(metadata.FileAsset('some-metadata.txt'))

 logger.log('adding a yaml dict asset...')